 DOES SOCIAL MEDIA AFFECT THE QUALITY OF OUR LIVES?

 When we evaluate our lives, we are influence by social comparisons.
-How am I doing compared to my peers?
-Since social media is a constant flow of great news for other people, we wanted to conduct an experiment where a randomised trial group did not log on to Facebook for one week.
-We were surprised by the results.
+The Happiness Research Institute therefore tested the effect on life satisfaction when a randomised trial group did not log on to Facebook for one week.

 ADVICE AND RECOMMENDATIONS